cooperpellaton/Safe/README.md

 **POST**

 - /api/doSomeML
 	- This is the method that actually runs the ML models.
-It expects for you to provide the following.
+A sample of what tt expects for you to provide the following in the `POST` body is shown:
+	`{visibility: 3.9793469387755103, lat: 42.3422975, long: -83.0591982}`

 -

 **GET**